LukeIreland1/Tool-Solutions/docker/tensorflow-aarch64/README.md

 Without the '--onednn' flag, the default Eigen backend of Tensorflow is chosen.
 For the final TensorFlow image with oneDNN: This will generate an image 'tensorflow-v$tf_version$onednn_blas with the type of onednn backend chosen.

-Memory requirements for building TensorFlow can be singificant, and may exceed the available memory, paricuarly for parallel builds (the default).
+Memory requirements for building TensorFlow can be singificant, and may exceed the available memory, particularly for parallel builds (the default).
 There are two flags which can be used to control the resources Bazel consumes:

   * --jobs sets the number of jobs to run in parallel during the build, this will apply to all parallel builds/